mtov/engsoftmoderna/en/chapter2.md

 ```

 \index{Code Review}
-In recent times, many companies embraced the practice of
+In recent times, many software companies embraced the practice of
 **code review**.
 In this case, another developer checks a developer's
 code asynchronously, avoiding the need for two developers working
 at the same time on the same code.